Volunteering for the Pathway and River Cleanup

 - Willing to get dirty

-- Able to commit to three hours of clean up on event day
+- Able to commit to three hours of clean up on one of the three event days

 All Pathway and River Cleanup volunteers must be registered.